How Replication Works

 - Veeam Backup Manager connects to the Veeam Backup Service.
 The Veeam Backup Service includes a resource scheduling component that manages all tasks and resources in the backup infrastructure.
 The resource scheduler checks what backup infrastructure resources are available, and assigns backup proxies and backup repositories to process job tasks.

-- Veeam Backup Manager connects to Veeam Transport Services on source and target backup proxies and on the backup repository.
-The Veeam Transport Services, in their turn, start Veeam Data Movers.
+- Veeam Backup Manager connects to Veeam Data Mover Services on source and target backup proxies and on the backup repository.
+The Veeam Data Mover Services, in their turn, start Veeam Data Movers.
 A new instance of Veeam Data Mover is started for every task that the backup proxy is processing.

 - Veeam Backup Manager establishes a connection with Veeam Data Movers on backup proxies and the backup repository, and sets a number of rules for data transfer, such as network traffic throttling rules and so on.